Get insider access

 • Some thermal throttling on GPU.

 The ASUS ROG Zephyrus G14 is decent for media consumption.
-It's a thin and light laptop that's easy to carry around, and while its power adapter is bulky, you likely won't need it as the battery lasts about eight hours of video playback.
+It's a thin, light laptop that's easy to carry around, and while its power adapter is bulky, you likely won't need it as the battery lasts about eight hours of video playback.
 The display is sharp, bright, and colorful, though it isn't the best option for dark room viewing as its low contrast makes blacks look gray in dim settings.
-Likewise, the speakers get reasonably loud, but they have no bass and sound muffled.
+Likewise, the speakers get reasonably loud but have no bass and sound muffled.

 Pros